-The Guidance 1000A system diagram is shown in Figure 2-1.
-The controller consists of a CPU board (MIDS4) and a motor power amplifier board (4ALV4A or 4ALV4B).
+The Guidance 5000 system diagram is shown in Figure 2-1.
+The controller consists of a CPU board (LVCPU) and a motor power amplifier board (LVAMP4A).

-Figure 2-1: Guidance 1000A System Diagram
+Figure 2-1: Guidance 5000 System Diagram

 This unit can operate as a standalone controller or as a master or slave within a controller network.
 It includes interfaces to a wide range of motors and encoders, serial devices via RS-232 and RS-485, other equipment and sensors via simple digital input and output signals, and a remote front panel.
 The remote front panel is optional and is not required for the system to operate.
-For simple systems, an E-Stop button or manual control pendant with an E-stop can be directly connected to the controller via the front panel interface.
+For simple systems, an E-Stop button or manual control pendant with an E-Stop can be directly connected to the controller via the front panel interface.

-An Ethernet switch on the CPU board supports two (2) Ethernet ports that can be connected to a PC, other Guidance Controllers, cameras, or remote IO boards.
+An Ethernet switch on the CPU board supports two Ethernet ports that can be connect to a PC, other Guidance Controllers, cameras or remote IO boards.
 The PC can serve as the system GUI and can provide real-time commands to the controller.